Kurt Sutter: Career

 Sutter was hired as a staff writer for the first season of FX crime drama The Shield in 2002.
 He made his television acting debut with the episode "Blowback", in which he appeared as Armenian mob hitman Margos Dezerian.
 He co-wrote the episodes "Dragonchasers" and "Two Days of Blood" with fellow staff writer Scott Rosenbaum, and was promoted to story editor for the second season in 2003.
-He wrote the episodes "Scar Tissue" and "Dead Soldiers" and in 2004, joined the production team in the junior role of co-producer for the third season.
-He continued to write episodes and scripted "Playing Tight" and "Mum" with series creator and executive producer Shawn Ryan, "Slipknot" solo, and "Fire in the Hole" with consulting producer Charles H. Eglee.
-He reprised his role as Dezerian in the season's final episodes "All In" and "On Tilt".
+He wrote the episodes "Scar Tissue" and "Dead Soldiers", and in 2004 he joined the production team in the junior role of co-producer for the third season.
+He continued to write episodes, scripting "Playing Tight" and "Mum" with series creator and executive producer Shawn Ryan; creating "Slipknot" solo; and writing "Fire in the Hole" with consulting producer Charles H. Eglee.
+Sutter reprised his role as Dezerian in the season's final episodes "All In" and "On Tilt".

-He was promoted to supervising producer for the fourth season in 2005.
-He wrote the episode "Grave" solo, co-wrote the story for the episode "Judas Priest" with Eglee and co-wrote the teleplay with Rosenbaum.
+Sutter was promoted to supervising producer for the fourth season of The Shield in 2005.
+He wrote the episode "Grave" solo; co-wrote the story for the episode "Judas Priest" with Eglee; and co-wrote the teleplay with Rosenbaum.
 He co-wrote the story for the season finale "Ain't That a Shame" with Ryan; Ryan co-wrote the teleplay for the episode with co-executive producer Glen Mazzara.
 Sutter became a co-executive producer for the fifth season in 2006.
-He wrote the episode "Extraction", co-wrote the episode "Trophy" with Renee Palya and Tony Soltis, and co-wrote the season's penultimate episode "Fire in the Hole" with Eglee.
+He wrote the episode "Extraction"; co-wrote the episode "Trophy" with Renee Palya and Tony Soltis; and co-wrote the season's penultimate episode "Fire in the Hole" with Eglee.

-He became an executive producer for the sixth season in 2007, directed a promotional mini-episode for the sixth season entitled "Wins and Losses," and wrote the sixth-season premiere "On the Jones".
+Sutter became an executive producer for the sixth season in 2007, directed a promotional mini-episode for that season titled "Wins and Losses," and wrote the sixth-season premiere "On the Jones".
 He co-wrote the episode "Exiled" with Rosenbaum, also now an executive producer.